 (email at email@example.com)

 I’ve written a lot on space and time in early modern and early twentieth century philosophy.
-Recently, I’ve been thinking about philosophical issues in travel.
-I’m also interested in lots of other metaphysical issues, including substance, change, motion, idealism, process, personal identity, and metaphysical philosophy of religion.
-I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected.
+I’m also interested in lots of other metaphysical issues, including substance, change, motion, idealism, process, personal identity, and philosophy of religion.
+I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected in the history of philosophy.

 Previously, I studied for my PhD at the University of Cambridge (2013), and held a postdoctoral fellowship at the University of Groningen (2013-2016).
-I am an editor for the British Journal for the History of Philosophy.
+I sit on editorial or advisory boards for the British Journal for the History of Philosophy, the International Association for the Philosophy of Time, and the Bloomsbury Encyclopedia of Philosophers.
+At Durham, I am a Senior Fellow of University "Castle" College.
+For my popular books I am represented by United Agents.

-For further information about my research, see my personal website www.emilythomaswrites.co.uk
+For further information about my research and media work, see my personal website www.emilythomaswrites.co.uk

-You can also follow me on twitter @emilytwrites
+You can also listen to me talking about Bergson and time on BBC Radio 4's In Our Time, and follow me on twitter @emilytwrites

 - Space and time